 Configuring 8 Channel PoE Relay Module

-Connect a PoE Injector and power up the device as mentioned in Connection Details section above.
-A red LED (RJ3) will glow which indicates active power.
-For configuration over USB, connect the module to PC through USB, also connect the module to PoE Injector/Switch as mentioned in section Connection details.
+Connect a PoE Injector and power up the device as mentioned in the Connection Details section above.
+A red LED (PWR) will glow which indicates active power.
+For configuration over USB, connect the module to PC through USB, and also connect the module to PoE Injector/Switch as mentioned in the section Connection details.
 The below commands can be used to configure the module using any serial terminal emulator software.

 NB: By default, the module is configured with factory settings.
 To login to USB configuration settings users needs to send a reboot command from telnet or do a factory reset.

 |1||usr||usr get||Reads username of the module in telnet mode.
 The default username is “admin”.|